Gorky1985/v-for-vienna-example1/README.md

 ## Project Overview 🎉

 A small page made with HTML and CSS.
-Focused on implementation of CSS Grid
+Focused on implementation of CSS Grid.
+Design ideas from Video Course made by Morten Rand-Hendriksen.

 ## Technologies 🔧